 - Ask IT personnel to divulge who reported the issue.

-From my knowledge, all safety managers and every company we've dealt with respects anonymous reporting.
+From my knowledge, all safety managers and every company we've dealt with respect anonymous reporting.
 Anonymous means anonymous and if the trust is broken, there is little chance employee trust can ever be regained.

 Another approach is confidential hazard reporting.
-Confidential reporting differs from anonymous reporting in that the reporter doesn't mind if the safety team knows their identity, but the reporter doesn't wish other managers or employees know their identity.
+Confidential reporting differs from anonymous reporting in that the reporter doesn't mind if the safety team knows their identity, but the reporter doesn't wish other managers or employees to know their identity.

 We have seen a few variants to confidential reporting:

 - Only one "pre-selected" person knows the identity of the reporter;